Bhutan country brief

 Australian and Bhutan have worked together on the Asia-Pacific Group on Money Laundering and the Customs International Executive Management Program.
 A key area of common interest is in the field of climate change, which was the theme of the 2010 SAARC Summit and was expanded upon during Bhutan’s participation in the Commonwealth and Small Developing States Meeting in Perth in October 2011.

 Bilateral Trade and Economic Relationship

 Australia has a modest trade and investment relationship with Bhutan.
 There is some potential for the development of commercial links through the involvement of Australian companies in developmental work.
 Opportunities also exist in the food and beverage, tourism, building, infrastructure, resources and energy sectors, where demand for Australian expertise is growing.

 Bilateral Aid Program

 Australia has a long-standing bilateral aid program in Bhutan, which was first established under the Colombo Plan in 1962.
 A large number of Bhutanese officials have received education or training in Australia.
 Over the past few years new areas of bilateral cooperation have developed including agricultural research, training for police officers, electoral assistance, assistance to Bhutan's vocational education sector and forestry planning.

-Australia has supported the World Food Program’s School Feeding Program in Bhutan since 2001, providing $500,000 in 2012-13.
+Australia has supported the World Food Programme’s School Feeding Program in Bhutan since 2001, providing $500,000 in 2012-13.
 This program has been successful in improving school attendance and providing children with valuable nutrients.